The

 Closed

-on Mondays except the second and fourth Monday of every month
+Mondays except the second and fourth Monday of

 Closed